mariorod98/ObsidianVault/Other files/Interview questions.md

 ### What is your salary expectation

 ### What are your strengths and weaknesses?
-One of my strengths is that I am very patient when facing a difficult problem or situation.
-I tend to stay calm instead of panicking, which lets me think
+One of my strengths is that I am very patient when facing a difficult problem or under a stressful situation.
+I tend to stay calm instead of panicking.

 ### What projects have you done related to this position?